cdktf/cdktf-provider-aws/docs/securityhubStandardsSubscription.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.98.0/docs/resources/securityhub_standards_subscription#id SecurityhubStandardsSubscription#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.99.0/docs/resources/securityhub_standards_subscription#id SecurityhubStandardsSubscription#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `timeouts`<sup>Optional</sup> <a name="timeouts" id="@cdktf/provider-aws.securityhubStandardsSubscription.SecurityhubStandardsSubscription.Initializer.parameter.timeouts"></a>

+- *Type:* <a href="#@cdktf/provider-aws.securityhubStandardsSubscription.SecurityhubStandardsSubscriptionTimeouts">SecurityhubStandardsSubscriptionTimeouts</a>

+timeouts block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.99.0/docs/resources/securityhub_standards_subscription#timeouts SecurityhubStandardsSubscription#timeouts}

 ---